zlovtnik/MyUSCISgo/README.md

 ### Technical Requirements

-- Go 1.21+ (with WebAssembly support for browser execution).
+- Go 1.21+ (with WebAssembly support for browser execution and modular architecture).
-- React 18+ for the frontend, with hooks for state management.
+- React 18+ for the frontend, with hooks for state management and TypeScript for type safety.
 - Vite for bundling (preferred over Webpack for faster development and builds).
-- TypeScript for type safety in both Go and React code.
-- Web Workers for non-blocking WASM execution.
+- Web Workers for non-blocking WASM execution with caching and request management.
-- Docker for containerization and deployment.
+- Docker for containerization and deployment with multi-stage builds.
-- Nginx for serving static files (React build, WASM binary, and assets) in production for improved performance, caching, and security.
+- Nginx for serving static files with compression, caching, and security headers.
+- Modular Go architecture with separate packages for:
+  - Processing (business logic and environment configuration)
+  - Validation (input validation and security checks)
+  - Logging (structured logging and error tracking)
+  - Rate limiting (request throttling and DDoS protection)
+  - Security (encryption and credential protection)
+  - Tracking (usage analytics and performance metrics)
+  - Types (data models and type definitions)

 ## Tasks